josephfosco/splice/doc/loops.clj.md

      :dur - Required.
 Map containing duration info for this event.
      :volume - Required if pitch is not nil. volume of melody element 0 - 1.
      :instrument-settings - Optional - a list of keys and values of settings for this instrument.
 Example: ("attack" 4.0 "release" 3.0)
-    }
+     :play-prob - the probability that this event will play }
   ]
 }